PopcornTimeTV/PopcornTimeTV/README.md

 Note: some dependencies are external libraries, which might be covered by a different license compatible with the GPLv3.
 They are mentioned in NOTICE.md.

+**This project and the distribution of this project is not illegal, nor does it violate _any_ DMCA laws.
+The use of this project, however, may be illegal in your area.
+Check your local laws and regulations regarding the use of torrents to watch potentially copyrighted content.
+The maintainers of this project do not condone the use of this project for anything illegal, in any state, region, country, or planet. _Please use at your own risk_.**

 ***